Nature of our Private Client services

-The central tenet of our approach is the use of our own range of in-house investment funds as the core portfolio ‘building blocks’.
+The central tenet of our approach for the Managed and Tailored services is the use of our own range of in-house investment funds as the core portfolio ‘building blocks’.
 Each fund fulfils a specific role within a portfolio.
 Deploying our own funds enables us to better control investment risk and provide the investor with complete transparency as to the underlying holdings.

 Church House is authorised and regulated by the Financial Conduct Authority to conduct investment business, including the ability to deal in investments on behalf of clients.

 We have a duty under the FCA Conduct of Business rules to take all sufficient steps to obtain the best possible results for clients when executing orders.
 Please refer to our Order Execution Policy, which outlines our methodology for achieving the best possible outcomes for our clients when executing trades on their behalf.

 Please refer to our Order Execution Policy for supporting information.

 Conflicts of Interest